aws-samples/config-resource-compliance-dashboard/README.md

      - `--tag3` The name of the third tag you use to categorize workloads.
      - `--tag4` The name of the fourth tag you use to categorize workloads.
      - Notice that tag parameters are case sensitive and cannot be empty.
 If you do not use a tag, pass a short default value, e.g. `--tag4 'tag4'`.
-     - **Leave every other parameter to its default value**.
+     - Leave all other parameters at their default value.

     ```
     cid-cmd deploy --resources 'cid-crcd.yaml' --quicksight-datasource-role 'REPLACE-WITH-CLOUDFORMATION-OUTPUT' --tag1 'REPLACE_WITH_CUSTOM_TAG_1' --tag2 'REPLACE_WITH_CUSTOM_TAG_2' --tag3 'REPLACE_WITH_CUSTOM_TAG_3' --tag4 'REPLACE_WITH_CUSTOM_TAG_4' --dashboard-id 'cid-crcd' --athena-database 'cid_crcd_database'  --athena-workgroup 'cid-crcd-dashboard'
     ```
-1. The CID-CMD tool will prompt you to select a datasource: `[quicksight-datasource-id] Please choose DataSource (Select the first one if not sure): (Use arrow keys)` If you have installed other CID/CUDOS dashboards, select the existing datasource `CID-CMD-Athena`.
+1. The CID-CMD tool will prompt you to select a datasource: `[quicksight-datasource-id] Please choose DataSource (Select the first one if not sure): (Use arrow keys)`.
+If you have installed other CID/CUDOS dashboards, select the existing datasource `CID-CMD-Athena`.
 Otherwise select `CID-CMD-Athena <CREATE NEW DATASOURCE>`.
 1. When prompted `[timezone] Please select timezone for datasets scheduled refresh.: (Use arrow keys)` select the time zone for dataset scheduled refresh in your region (it is already preselected).
 1. When prompted `[share-with-account] Share this dashboard with everyone in the account?: (Use arrow keys)` select the option that works for you.

 ###### Configure dataset refresh schedule (optional)
-By default, the data sets for the CRCD dashboard are refreshed once a day.
+By default, the datasets for the CRCD dashboard are refreshed once a day.
 You can optionally configure the Refresh Schedule in QuickSight with a different frequency:
-1. Navigate to QuickSight and then Datasets.
+1. Navigate to QuickSight and then `Datasets`.
 1. All the datasets for this dashboard have the prefix `config_`.
-1. Click on a dataset, and then open the Refresh tab.
+1. Click on a dataset, and then open the `Refresh` tab.
-1. Click on `Add a new schedule`, select `Full refresh`, and choose the desired frequency.
+1. Click on `ADD NEW SCHEDULE`, select `Full refresh`, and choose the desired frequency.

 ###### Visualize the dashboard
-1. Navigate to QuickSight and then Dashboards.
+1. Navigate to QuickSight and then `Dashboards`.
 1. Ensure you are in the correct region.
 1. Click on the **AWS Config Resource Compliance Dashboard (CRCD)** dashboard.